deepfence/terraform-azure-cloud-scanner/examples/single-subscription/README.md

-# Cloud compliance scanner for Azure cloud<br/>[ Example: Single-Subscription ]
+# Cloud scanner for Azure cloud<br/>[ Example: Single-Subscription ]

-This module example deploys Cloud compliance scanner in a single Azure cloud subscription.
-Cloud compliance scanner will scan resources in the subscription id where deployment will be done.
+This module example deploys Cloud scanner in a single Azure cloud subscription.
+Cloud scanner will scan resources in the subscription id where deployment will be done.

 ### Notice